Kasai2020/Kasai2020.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Graduated from UMN with Master's in Robotics :mortar_board:
+Graduated from UMN with a Master's in Robotics :mortar_board: